 Ditch the packets.
 Processed foods (which typically come in packets) are frequently high in calories with hidden fats and sugars — all extremely calorific.
 Additionally, they are also full of additives and preservatives that your body simply doesn’t need.
 Try to stick to fresh, unrefined and natural foods wherever possible for a healthy nutrition plan and also fewer unnecessary calories.

 Target 500.
-When looking at weight loss, your target should be a calorie deficit of 500 calories per day, which will equate to 0.5kg (1 to 1.5lb) of fat per week.
+When looking at weight loss, your target should be a calorie deficit of 500 calories per day, which will equate to 0.5kg ( approx 1lb) of fat per week.
 That loss can be in the form of calories burned (exercise) or calories not eaten (healthy food choices), or ideally a combination of the two.
 A much greater loss than 500 calories each day is not sustainable, but the figure 500 is a target that is easy to work with and achievable.
+If you aren’t noticing results, then experiment with 600, if that doesn’t work after a week try 700.
+Around 800 would be pushing it but possibly acceptable if your situation would allow you to do that - as in you are not very slim and at risk by cutting that much.

 Diet?
 Never diet